LATEST: Celebrating 200 years of Hill & Smith Read more

 We’ve detailed how galvanized steel fits into a circular economy, but the galvanizing process itself has become sustainable, too.

 In its traditional form, the galvanizing process was not particularly sustainable due to the high energy requirements, resource consumption, and emissions associated with the process.
-Fortunately, the galvanizing industry has come a long way in improving its sustainability.
+Fortunately, the galvanizing industry has come a long way to become more environmentally sustainable.
+Below are some of the ways that galvanizing sites have been adapted to promote sustainability.

 Self-contained sites